Euxoa perpolita (Morrison, 1876)

-Euxoa perpolita is a medium-sized Euxoa (FW length 14–17 mm) with very smooth and slightly shiny dark red-brown or brownish black with black outlines of the orbicular and reniform spots that flies in dry conifer forests during late summer.
+Euxoa perpolita is a medium-sized Euxoa (FW length 14–17 mm) that flies in dry conifer forests during late summer.
+Its forewing is very smooth, slightly shiny, and dark red-brown or brownish black with black outlines of the orbicular and reniform spots.
 The forewing is relatively short and broad with a slightly pointed apex and convex outer margin.
-The color is rich and even, waxy, dark brick-red with darker brown-gray outer margin or completely brown-black.
+The color is rich and even, waxy, and dark brick-red with darker brown-gray outer margin or completely brown-black.
 The orbicular and reniform spots are outlined in black and filled with the ground color.
 The orbicular spot is small and round and the reniform sot is moderate-sized and kidney-shaped.
 All other markings are lacking.
 The hindwing is tan-gray with a dark gray margin, dark veins, discal spot, and terminal line.
 The hindwing fringe is two-toned gray.
 The thorax usually matches the forewing color, although some reddish individuals have dark thoraxes.
 The frons bears a flat-topped tubercle.
 The male antenna is biserrate.
 Euxoa perpolita is placed in the subgenus Orosagrotis.
 This subgenus is characterized by the orientation of the male vesica which extends to the left from the aedeagus and the position of the ductus seminalis which joins the right side of the corpus bursae.

 The type locality of the synonym Carneades exculta Smith is British Columbia.